freegeek-pdx/mkuser/README.md

 > **BLANK/EMPTY PASSWORD NOTES:**<br/>
 > Blank/empty passwords are not allowed by macOS when FileVault is enabled.<br/>
 > When FileVault is not enabled, a user with a blank/empty password WILL be able to log in and authenticate GUI prompts, but WILL NOT be able to authenticate "Terminal" commands like `sudo`, `su`, or `login`, for example.
 >
-> **SECURE TOKEN 128 BYTE PASSWORD LENGTH LIMIT NOTES:**<br/>
-> To grant the new user a Secure Token, the user and existing Secure Token admin passwords must be passed to `sysadminctl -secureTokenOn`.<br/>
-> To do this in the most secure way possible (so that they are never visible in the process list), the passwords are NOT passed directly as arguments but are instead passed using the command line prompt options (via `expect`).<br/>
-> But, the `sysadminctl -secureTokenOn` command line password prompts fail to accept passwords over 128 bytes for the user as well as the Secure Token admin even if the passwords are correct.<br/>
-> Since `mkuser` strives to handle passwords in the most secure ways possible, password lengths for the user (and Secure Token admin) are limited to 128 bytes when granting a Secure Token so that the passwords can be passed to `sysadminctl -secureTokenOn` in a secure way that never makes them visible in the process list.<br/>
-> If you need to make a Secure Token account that has a longer password for any reason, you can do so manually after creating a non-Secure Token account with `mkuser` by insecurely passing the passwords directly to `sysadminctl -secureTokenOn` as arguments since longer passwords are properly accepted when passed that way.
->
 > **AUTO-LOGIN 251 BYTE PASSWORD LENGTH LIMIT NOTES:**<br/>
 > Auto-login simply does not work with passwords longer than 251 bytes.<br/>